AakashN2k03/Networking/DAY1.md

 > **Internet Protocol Version 4**

-IPv4 is one of the most widely used versions of the Internet Protocol.
+IPv4 is the fourth version of the Internet Protocol and is widely used for network communication.

 An IPv4 address looks like: